fmidev/convective-cell-graph-analysis/README.md

 This repository contains code for the manuscript

-TODO: Add actual title
+> Analysis of convective cell development with split and merge events using a graph-based methodology

-> Manuscript title
+by Ritvanen et al., submitted to Atmospheric Measurement Techniques.

-To investigate the analysis results provided in the manuscript, you can restore the data provided with the manuscript on (ADD LINK).
+To investigate the analysis results provided in the manuscript, you can restore the data provided with the manuscript on [FMI METIS repository](https://doi.org/10.57707/fmi-b2share.ac2197da4a034d21bee1fd9cb75ecfaf).
 Instruction for this are provided in the section "Restoring data provided with manuscript" below.

 Workflow to re-create the analysis in the manuscript is the following.
 Each step is described in more detail in this README.